google/koladata/docs/api/kd/json.md

   field_to_extract: JSONPath string (e.g. &#34;$.docs[*].name&#34;), specifies a field
     to extract from the input JSONs.
 Only a subset of JSONPath features is supported.
 List indices can be specified only as `[*]`.
+  ignore_errors: Boolean.
+If True, then errors are ignored -- in case of
+    an error the rest of the invalid JSON is considered to have no matches.

 Returns:
   A slice of strings with one dimension more than `x`.
 Each value is a JSON